openmedicus/HyperFastCgiDocker/README.md

 Will allow you to run docker container with ServiceStack webservices.

+Docker image is here: https://hub.docker.com/r/openmedicus/centos-servicestack/

+### Pull and run

+> docker pull openmedicus/centos-servicestack

+Now you can run it

 > docker run -d -v /www/ws1:/var/www:ro -p 8080:80 centos-servicestack

 This will use your ServiceStack webservice in '/www/ws1'.